Hurst Green to Lingfield

 The harbingers of spring in full beauty

-Presaging the joys of summer to come.
+Presaging the joys of summer to

 Frost haired winter has been long and cold